2009: The weather was ideal for growing ripe grapes!

 COLOUR: Luminous greenish-gold.

-BOUQUET: Elegant and well-focused aromas of white flowers and fresh almonds.
+NOSE: Elegant and well-focused aromas of white flowers and fresh almonds.

 PALATE: Toasty, spicy, and mineral notes with a tasty, mouthwatering finish.
 Lovely saline finish.